ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/global-style-customisation-sass/index.md

 To use this theme, add the `ag-theme-acmecorp` class to your grid div.

+Theme extension is only available in the Sass API.
+The alternative method of creating a [reusable package of design customisations](/global-style-customisation#creating-a-reusable-package-of-design-customisations) works in both Sass and pure CSS projects.

 Theme extension works with multiple themes too, set the `extend-theme` parameter at the theme level:

 ```scss